EliasHorkko/GymApp/README.md

 ### Key Features

 - **Gyms**: Utilizes Google Places API to locate and display the top 10 nearest gyms based on the user's current location.
 Each gym listing includes details like name, address, and user ratings.
-- **Map View**: Integrates a map feature that shows the exact location of the gyms, enhancing the user's ability to find gyms conveniently.
+- **Map View**: Integrates a map feature that shows the exact location of the gyms, enhancing the user's ability to find gyms conveniently, navigate, and go to the gym's website.
-- **Workout Tracker**: Allows users to log and track their workouts, providing a personalized fitness experience.
+- **Workout**: Allows users to find workouts, providing a personalized fitness experience.
-- **Calendar**: A built-in calendar to help users plan and manage their workout schedules effectively.
+- **Calendar**: A built-in calendar to help users plan and manage their workout schedules effectively and save them.

 ### Screenshots

-(Here, you can add screenshots of your app.
-Use Markdown image syntax or HTML tags.
-For example:)

 ![Gyms Screen](./assets/img/IMG_8132.png)
 ![Map View](./assets/img/IMG_8133.png)